Vintage Cave Club: History

 According to Honolulu Magazine, the restaurant contains "150,000 imported, custom bricks that line the restaurant like a tomb, a wine-tasting dispenser that displaces air with argon gas to protect open bottles of wine, and an art collection that includes an 18-piece series of original Picassos.
 The art is culled from Sekiguchi’s private collection..."
 The Vintage Cave Club also has a members-only bar.
 The restaurant seats up to 50 people and is located in the Ala Moana Center in Honolulu, Hawaii.

 In 2014, owner Takeshi Sekiguchi began considering global expansion, scouting locations in Beverly Hills, Las Vegas, New York City, London, Frankfurt and Dubai.

 In the February/March 2018 edition of Hawaii Luxury Magazine it was announced that these expansions were already underway and are expected to be completed before 2020.

-In 2017, Sekiguchi appointed Chef Hide Yamamoto as Head Director of Vintage Cave Club and Café.
+In 2017, Sekiguchi appointed Chef Hidemasa Yamamoto as Head Director of Vintage Cave Club and Café.
 Chef Yamamoto was the first Executive Chef to serve at the Presidential inauguration ceremony of three U.S. Presidents: Ronald Reagan, George H.W.
 Bush, and Bill Clinton.
 He also served for various official banquets and parties organized by the first lady, gaining popularity in the political world in America.
 He earned the Mandarin Oriental Tokyo the world's first "Six Stars" by the American Academy of Hospitality Science.
 In 2010, he has also been awarded the "Global Chef Award" from the World Gourmet Summit - an annual epicurean festival that showcases intricate craftsmanship of prestigious chefs.